YerongAI/Office-Tool/Tips/en-us/Activate.md

 # About Activation

-`This tool doesn't have any cracking or modification behavior, please feel free to use it.
-(Yes!
-Virus like to say that! hahaha~)`

 ```txt
 If you activate Office failed with this tool, please check your operation first (There are steps in the instructions below).
 If the problem still exists, please try to check your operating system.
 After the successful activation, everything is ready to go.
 ```